JakkuSakura/SaGrid/Design.md

   - Support undo/redo by leveraging immutable state snapshots combined with an event timeline.

 ### 5. UI Composition & Framework Reach
-- **Current SaGrid**: SolidAvalonia renders a single UI stack; advanced component couples strongly to Avalonia controls.
+- **Current SaGrid**: `SaGrid.Avalonia` offers non-reactive building blocks and `SaGrid.SolidAvalonia` adds Solid-powered reactivity; the advanced component builds on the reactive layer and still couples strongly to Avalonia.
 - **AG Grid Pattern**: UI is DOM-first, but wrappers for React/Angular/Vue exist as thin adapters over the vanilla grid.
 - **Borrowing Ideas**:
   - Factor the Avalonia renderers into a generic view-model interface so alternate UI layers (WPF, MAUI, Blazor) can follow the same contract.